 John Lewis & Partners

-John Lewis employee advocacy programmes are strongly embedded in the company’s framework; so strongly in fact, that the brand recently decided to add ‘and Partners’ to its name.
+John Lewis employee advocacy programs are strongly embedded in the company’s framework; so strongly in fact, that the brand recently decided to add ‘and Partners’ to its name.

 On LinkedIn, staff from across the businesses are encouraged to share content from their day-to-day lives as John Lewis employees, while more senior staff produce thought leadership content, promote products, share company news and drive recruitment.
 And, more recently, all employees were encouraged to get behind the brands’ Christmas campaign.